TKperson/marching_squares/README.md

 # Marching squares
 Trying out this algorithm to render text-based terminal graphic using rust.

-This is basically a terminal-based metaballs similator.
+This is basically a terminal-based metaballs simulator.

 ![Demo](t-rec.gif)